openvinotoolkit/datumaro/docs/source/docs/data-formats/formats/datumaro.md

         └── ...
 ```

+Note that the subset name shouldn't contain path separators.

 If your dataset is not following the above directory structure,
 it cannot detect and import your dataset as the Datumaro format properly.